 Esri works continuously to improve its products, and one of the best ways to find out what needs improvement is through customer feedback.
-The Esri User Experience Improvement (EUEI) program allows you to contribute to the design and development of ArcGIS Maps for SharePoint.
-The program collects information about your computer hardware and how you use ArcGIS Maps for SharePoint, without interrupting your work.
-The program is completely voluntary and anonymous; none of the information collected is used to identify or contact you.
+The Esri User Experience Improvement (EUEI) program allows you to contribute to the design and development of ArcGIS for SharePoint.
+The program collects information about your computer hardware and how you use ArcGIS for SharePoint, without interrupting your work.
+The program is voluntary and anonymous; none of the information collected is used to identify or contact you.

 The following questions and answers provide detailed information about the program.

 - What happens when I participate in the EUEI program?

 - Does Esri collect information about other software on my system?

 - Can I opt out of the program?

 - Will Esri contact me about the program?